sleede/fab-manager/README.md

     ELASTICSEARCH_LANGUAGE_ANALYZER

 This configure the language analyzer for indexing and searching in projects with ElasticSearch.
-See https://www.elastic.co/guide/en/elasticsearch/reference/1.7/analysis-lang-analyzer.html for a list of available analyzers (check that the doc version match your installed elasticSearch version).
+See https://www.elastic.co/guide/en/elasticsearch/reference/5.6/analysis-lang-analyzer.html for a list of available analyzers.

     TIME_ZONE